dyozie/greenplum-for-kubernetes/doc/markdown/prepare-minikube.md

 ## <a id="starting"></a>Configuring the Minikube Cluster

-Follow this procedure to start your local Minikube cluster and configure Docker for installing <%=vars.product_name %>:
+Follow this procedure to start your local Minikube cluster and configure Docker for installing {{#include ./product_name.md}}:

 1. Start Docker if it is not already running on your system.